William Eugene Drummond

-William Eugene Drummond (March 28, 1876 – September 13, 1948) was a Chicago Prairie School architect.
+William Eugene Drummond (March 28, 1876 – September 13, 1948) was an American architect of the Prairie School in Chicago.

 Early years and education

 He was born in Newark, New Jersey, the son of carpenter and cabinet maker Eugene Drummond and his wife Ida Marietta Lozier.
 The family relocated from Newark to Chicago in 1886; William was ten.
 The Drummonds settled on the West Side of Chicago, in Austin, at 813 Central Avenue.
 William Drummond grew up in the village of Austin and attended the Austin public schools.
 The Drummond family house is standing as it underwent at the hands of William and Eugene.
 William learned much in the remodeling of the family house.
 He and his father built the present house around and over the old house, with the family still living in it.
 The family owned the house until 1966.
 William was fifteen years older than his brother Frank; there were five girls between them.
 All seven Drummond children grew up in the village of Austin.

 William Drummond was admitted to the University of Illinois School of Architecture in 1899, at the same time that fellow Prairie School architect Walter Burley Griffin was attending there.
 However, financial difficulties forced Drummond leave after one year.